MariiaS3/TErmTrain-client/README.md

 # Getting Started with Create React App
 <h1 >TermTrain</h1>
 TermTrain is a web application designed and written for my BA thesis.
-Now I want to develop this and deploy it on Heroku
+Now I want to develop this and deploy it on Heroku.
+The frontend for this api is on repository TermTrain.

 <h1>General info</h1>
 The main goal of the work was to create a didactic application imitating the behavior of the command line.
 This app will help new users learn how to use Linux terminal commands.